Nonparametric Matrix Response Regression with Application to Brain Imaging Data Analysis: Theory

-\begin{theorem} Suppose that Assumptions \ref{assump:g_smooth}--\ref{a2} hold, and one of the cases in (C1)--(C3) holds, then $\hat{g}(x)$ is consistent and rank consistent, i.e.,
+\begin{theorem} Suppose that Assumptions \ref{assump:g_smooth}--\ref{a2} hold, and one of the cases in (C1)--(C3) holds, then $\widehat{g}(x)$ is consistent and rank consistent, i.e.,

 \end{theorem} It can be seen that rank consistency requires stronger assumptions on $p, q$ compared with those in Theorem \ref{thm:consistency}.
 For instance, the desired $\lambda_n$ is much larger than the one from the previous theorem.
 Meanwhile, $pq$ is not allowed to be greater than $n$ for rank consistency.
+Assumption \ref{a2} is an extra condition needed for rank consistency but not for estimation consistency.
+The rank consistency result holds uniformly for any $x$ satisfying Assumption \ref{ap1}.